How to get motivated to lose weight

 - Create a plan – having a solid plan in place is the first step towards action.

 - KISS – Keep It Simple, Stupid!
-Don’t over-complicate things, create a plan thats simple on paper, convinient and straight forward to execute.
+Don’t over-complicate things, create a plan that’s simple on paper, convenient and easy to execute.

-Sustained weight loss is not easy.
-This statement is quite well backed by the literature in terms of weight loss maintenance success (1) 20% of people are able to maintain at least 10% drop in weight for 1 year.
-Although it is difficult to achieve, it’s important to know that it’s not impossible and it gets easier over time.
+Sustained weight loss is not as easy as people make out.
+According to research, only 20% of people are able to maintain >10% drop in weight for more than 1 year.
+Although it’s difficult, it’s important to know that it’s not impossible and it gets easier over time.

-According to research (2&3) here are the common traits that those who are able to lose weight and keep it off share in common;
+Interestingly, research has found common traits amongst those who were able to lose weight and keep it off.
+Here’s what they found;

 - Internal motivation to lose weight.